NucleusPowered/site-v1/docs/index.md

 * [Item](modules/item.html) - Item manipulation related commands
 * [Kit](modules/kit.html) - Management of sets of items that players can redeem
 * [Mob](modules/mob.html) - Mobs and mob spawners
+* [Note](modules/note.html) - Allows notes to be added to players for easy reference on the server.
 * [Powertool](modules/powertool.html) - Personal binding of commands to items
 * [Rules](modules/rules.html) - Set and display rules
 * [Spawn](modules/spawn.html) - Set spawn and first spawn spots